Stephen Bunting: 2015

-In his debut at the 2015 PDC World Darts Championship, Bunting saw off Robert Marijanović 3–1 in his first match, before defeating an out of sorts James Wade 4–1.
-He played fellow St. Helens player Michael Smith in the third round and eliminated him 4–2, after surviving a comeback when Smith rallied from 3–0 down.
-Both players averaged 102 and hit eight 180s each during a high quality match.
+In his debut at the 2015 PDC World Darts Championship, Bunting saw off Robert Marijanović 3–1 in his first match, before defeating James Wade 4–1.
+He played Michael Smith in the third round and eliminated him 4–2, after surviving a comeback when Smith rallied from 3–0 down.
+Both players had a three-dart average of 102 and hit eight 180s each during the match.
 In an extremely close quarter-final clash with Raymond van Barneveld there was never more than a set between the players as they both averaged 98.30.
 Bunting could not win a leg in the deciding set to be defeated 5–4 and end his chances of becoming the first player to hold both versions of the World Championship at the same time.
 After Van Barneveld stated that his opponent's performance had shown he was a world class player, Bunting was left in tears on stage in the post-match interview.

 Following the World Championship final, Bunting was named as a Sky Sports Wildcard to compete in the 2015 Premier League Darts.
 He drew 6–6 with Wade on the opening night.
 In the following weeks, Bunting would fall into the relegation zone, losing his next three games before winning his first game against Adrian Lewis 7–3 in the fifth week.
 He survived relegation by a point, but could only win one of his last seven matches to finish eighth in the league.

-In March, Bunting would make it to the semi-finals of the UK Open, beating Adam Huckvale, Michael Smith, Dave Chisnall, William O'Connor and Mervyn King before being defeated 10–0 by Peter Wright with an average of just 82.39 over 20 points lower than Wright.
-He lost 10–6 to Ian White in the first round of the World Matchplay and took out just 19% of his finishes in the opening round of the World Grand Prix to be eliminated 2–1 in sets by Mark Webster.
+In March, Bunting would make it to the semi-finals of the UK Open, beating Adam Huckvale, Michael Smith, Dave Chisnall, William O'Connor and Mervyn King before being defeated by Peter Wright 10–0 with an average of just 82.39 over 20 points lower than Wright.
+He lost to Ian White 10–6 in the first round of the World Matchplay and took out just 19% of his finishes in the opening round of the World Grand Prix to be eliminated 2–1 in sets by Mark Webster.
 He lost in the first round of the Players Championship Finals and second round of the European Championship.
-Bunting did reach the quarter-finals of the inaugural World Series of Darts Finals, but was heavily beaten 10–3 by Phil Taylor.
+Bunting did reach the quarter-finals of the inaugural World Series of Darts Finals, but was heavily beaten by Phil Taylor 10–3.